 How to Prove Liability in Your Personal Injury Claim

-Georgia law describes comparative negligence, which means a plaintiff can be assigned some of the blame for their accident.
+Georgia follows comparative negligence, meaning a plaintiff can be assigned some blame for their accident.
 If you are found to carry some of the responsibility, your damages may be reduced by that same percentage.

-This can be upsetting, but it is where a skilled personal injury lawyer in Marietta can really help by conclusively demonstrating how the defendant injured you.
+This can be upsetting, but a skilled personal injury lawyer in Marietta, GA, can help by conclusively demonstrating how the defendant harmed you.
 Your attorney and their team should assist you in gathering evidence such as:

 - Police report: You can ensure an official record of your injury if you contact the police and request all reports about the incident for evidence.